AkramExp/evently/README.md

 ## Features

-The Reddit Clone offers a range of community-driven features, as listed below
+The Evently offers a range of features, as listed below

 - **Events (CRUD)**
   - Comprehensive functionality for creating, reading, updating, and deleting events, giving users full control over event management